AndreaT98/EzPark/README.md

 - `$ flask run`

-- The application will start on localhost with port 5000 at:
+- The application will start on localhost with default port 5000 at:

 `http://localhost:5000/`

-**6. Test the application**
+**5. Test the application**
 1) Test the sensors simulation

 - Open Node-RED at: